mhetrerajat/aviyel-assignment/README.md

 Each stage has its own responsibility and workings.
 Implementing them separately makes it easy to scale as per requirement.
 The `raw` stage majorly involves Network I/O as it is fetching data using REST API while the `preprocess` stage is about cleaning and transforming data into appropriate format.
 The main resources consumed in this stage are disk and CPU/Memory.
 That's why they are divided into separate stages.

 _Question - Why preprocess stage stores data in parquet format?_ <br/>
 _Answer_ - `parquet` is a columnar data format i.e if data consumption involves fetching multiple columns (with all rows) rather than multiple rows (with all columns) it will perform better and also saves memory.
-Also, it stores the data with `snappy` compression which performs better compared to more commonly known format like `gzip`
+Also, it stores the data with `snappy` compression which performs better compared to more commonly known format like `gzip`.
+One more benefit of using `parquet` is it supports partitioning data which makes the data consumption efficient.